ASX ex-20 stocks: the sweet spot for earnings power

-In other words, picking the best performing stocks in the ASX 20-200 universe provides potentially greater reward than stock picking in the Top 20.
+In other words, picking the best performing stocks in the ASX ex-20 universe provides potentially greater reward than stock picking in the ASX 20.

-This is unsurprising as there is outsize sell-side analysts’ coverage of the Top 20 compared to ex Top 20 companies (Chart 6).
+This is unsurprising as there is outsized sell-side analysts’ coverage of the ASX 20 compared to ASX ex-20 companies (Chart 6).
 It’s difficult for investors to gain information advantages on companies already receiving saturation coverage.

-Chart 6: Lesser broker coverage creates greater scope for stock picking in ex-20 universe
+Chart 6: Lesser broker coverage creates greater scope for stock picking in ASX ex-20 universe

 As of 30 September, 2019